 Real results!
 The idea at each stage of production is to keep everyone on track and informed, so they have a full understanding of the project and know what to expect upon delivery.
 It’s all about being pragmatic – nothing fancy!

 We should remember that in our profession we often speak in codes that clients don’t always understand, openly discussing our “deliverable” to make it as well received as possible, whether it’s the music choice, a voiceover, a script, a suggested visual design or a video.
 The discussion and chat tools on collaborative platforms like Skeem have been designed to keep people in contact, throughout production monitoring but also more specifically in the middle of each individual stage.

 Now it’s time to get a little more serious (at least on the surface).
 It’s time for direct and firm communication, while remaining approachable and professional.
 From one perspective, we’re checking what we deliver, communicating with our teams, taking stock and making changes.
 From another, we’re delivering (ideally on an online schedule), and requesting clear, precise feedback.
-A video annotation system is the ideal tool for this.
+A video review system is the ideal tool for this.

 Precise communication at this stage is extremely important because it has a direct impact on the film’s content: expert production monitoring at this key moment avoids misunderstandings later on, saves a lot of time and energy, and keeps everyone in a good mood!
 It’s the time for absolute focus.